-A. All staff new to the school have an induction programme which includes a meeting with the SENDCO.
-We provide detailed information about the range of pupils in her/his classes, personal support when necessary and detailed guidance on how to provide high quality teaching and support.
+A. We provide detailed information about the range of pupils in her/his classes, personal support when necessary and detailed guidance on how to provide high quality teaching and support.

 Q. Will there be someone in the school with experience and training on how to meet my child's needs as soon as he/she starts?